AMRverse/AMRrules/README.md

 Example rules are given for _Klebsiella pneumoniae_, and [example code](https://github.com/interpretAMR/AMRrules/blob/main/parse_amrfinder.py) is given to annotate NCBI [AMRfinderplus](https://www.ncbi.nlm.nih.gov/pathogens/antimicrobial-resistance/AMRFinder/) results for _Klebsiella pneumoniae_ using these rules.

-The rule specification (still a work in progress) is available in [this Google sheet](https://docs.google.com/spreadsheets/d/1N0HXK8T5EH-4XDonvW5RmAm8tJTb1RlIMB1oF2x4ss8/edit?usp=sharing) (guidance on tab 2).
+The rule specification (still a work in progress) is available in [this Google sheet](https://docs.google.com/spreadsheets/d/14fuGcn-29OpYNeIpsjQ1MsPB3pqo4iz044fc4HLQHZI/edit?usp=sharing) (v0.2, guidance on tab 2).

 We have partnered with [ESGEM, the ESCMID Study Group on Epidemiological Markers](https://www.escmid.org/esgem/), to form an ESGEM-AMR Working Group to curate organism-specific rule sets.